johnh865/AFR_Bylaws/Bylaws.md

 Membership is available for anyone who wishes to apply, pay monthly dues, and abide by the Constitution and bylaws.
 The USA4R shall have one (1) class of membership.

-2.1 Application
+2.1 Membership contract
 ----------------
-Every applicant for membership shall sign an application.
+Every applicant for membership shall sign a membership contract.

 2.2 Membership Expectations
 ----------------------------